-To measure leads look at your visitor-to-lead conversion rate: how many leads you're generating as a ratio to your site visitors per month.
-A rate of 1% or higher isn’t bad, but you should be to increase this ratio over time by increasing the number of content offers on your site for your different services.
+To measure leads look at your visitor-to-lead conversion rate: How many leads you're generating as a ratio to your site visitors per month.
+A rate of 1% or higher isn’t bad, but you should be working to increase this ratio over time by increasing the number of content offers on your site for your different services.

 Nurturing leads is the process of taking them through a trust journey or the buyer’s journey from awareness, through consideration to a point where they’re ready to make a decision.
 If you can build trust like this - they’ll come to you! ...finally a customer.

 Converting leads into customers is the end game.

 If your customer has been nurtured with valuable content, chances are they’ll call you.
 Building trust online aims ultimately that prospects will be willing to provide you with their phone number and request a call.
 If not, your sales team need to be aligned with your marketing so they can follow up every lead.
 Aligning your sales effort and your marketing activity is critical to maximise your hit rate.
 This comes down to successful sales strategies.

 To measure your success converting customers from your digital marketing efforts look at your lead-to-customer conversion rate, or how many customers you close a month from the leads you generate on your website.
 This ratio will be different for each industry so it’s worthwhile seeking a benchmark and seeing how you can better you ratios over time.